TSSchaef/336-RayTracer/README.md

 * Depth of Field

 ### Usage
-Scenes are currently written in **main.c**, there is a switch statement in the main function that can be used to select a given scene.
+Scenes are written in **scenes.c**, to add a scene it needs to be added to the switch within *render_scene()* and *NUM_SCENES* needs to be incremented.
 (TODO write an example scene describing how to build a scene).
+To select which scene to render a commandline argument can be passed with the scene's id.
+If no argument is passed the scene with the highest id will be rendered.
 For more optimized rendering adjust *NUM_THREADS* in "util.h" to roughly match the number of cores available on the CPU the ray tracer will run on.
+To load images or object files place them into the /img folder and simply use the file's name when calling it within the project (ie. **"earthmap.jpg"**).

 ### Plans
 Current plans for the project include adding features for: